8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 • Fragrance chemicals, which contain phthalates and emit toxic VOCs.
 These chemicals are designed to cling to surfaces and may leave residues.

-• Phthalates are endocrine-disruptors and can cause DNA damage and lower IQ.
+• Phthalates are endocrine-disruptors linked to hormone-driven cancers and can cause DNA damage and lower IQ.

 • Preservatives such as DMDM hydantoin, etc., emit carcinogenic formaldehyde.
 2

-• PEGs/polysorbates which can contain carcinogenic chemical byproducts like 1,4-dioxane.
-4
+• PEGs/polysorbates are ethoxylated ingredients that can contain carcinogenic chemical byproducts like 1,4-Dioxane.

 • Antimicrobial agents such as methylisothiazolinone and benzisothiazolinone, which are neurotoxic and linked to lung, skin, and eye irritation.
 6